Mr1Compiler/Mr1Compiler/README.md

-# 💫 About Me:
+# 💫 About Me

-🔭 C# Developer <br>
-🔭 I’m currently working on winforms projcts<br>🌱 I’m currently learning c# and .net framework
+Hello!
+I'm a C# developer with a passion for exploring new technologies and improving my skills.
+Here’s a bit more about me:

+- 🔭 Currently working on WinForms projects
+- 🌱 Actively learning C# and the .NET Framework
+- 🌱 Expanding my expertise into low-level programming with C and C++

+Feel free to connect or check out my projects!

 ## 🌐 Socials: